Tinkerforge/doc/en/source/Kits/HardwareHacking/HardwareHacking.rst

 <http://www.tinkerunity.org/wiki/index.php/EN/Projects/Android_Garagedoor_Control>`__
 in the wiki.

-A Demo app for IPhone is comming soon.
+A Demo app for iPhone is comming soon.

 .. toctree::
    :hidden: